AlCamMed/MarioBros-1-and-2-RL/README.md

 ## Note to Graders

-Unfortunately due to GitHubs space constraints I cannot add the training and data folders onto this repository, but I have included a zip file in my Gradescope submission with all of the structured folders and the Project.ipynb file ready to be downloaded and run without any issues.
+Unfortunately due to GitHubs space constraints I cannot add the training and data folders onto this repository, but I have included a project.zip file in my Gradescope submission with all of the structured folders and the Project.ipynb file ready to be downloaded and run without any issues.
 I apologize for the inconvenience.